mcdeck/van-porten.de/_posts/2020-11-04-gearing-up.md

 ---

-Every since the whole Corona thing started I was stuck, working from home (and started really enjoying it, too).
+Ever since the whole Corona thing started I was stuck working from home (and started really enjoying it, too).
 However, my setup at home left something to be desired.
 I did have one big monitor, but then would mostly use my notebook as a second screen when I was using it.
 Or no second screen when working from my regular PC.
 So I started out updating some thing here and there.
 Buying a new webcam was a bit of a challenge (and maybe still is because I am not yet sure I am going to keep my hyper expensive DSLM setup).